fredelinhares/coroutines-under-hood/README.md

 Coroutines are a programming abstraction that allows multiple independent execution contexts to be interleaved within a single thread of execution.
 One common way to implement coroutines is by using Continuation Passing Style (CPS).

-Attention point: it is necessary to point out that much of the text below is taken from a great article written by [Marcin Moskała](https://kt.academy/article/cc-under-the-hood).
+⚠️ Attention point: it is necessary to point out that much of the text below is taken from a great article written by [Marcin Moskała](https://kt.academy/article/cc-under-the-hood).

 Continuation-passing style (CPS)